shangzhi-hong/RfEmpImp/README.md

 This is the repository for R package `RfEmpImp`, an R package for multiple imputation using chained random forests (RF).
-This R package is an implementation for the prediction-based and node-based imputation algorithms and currently operates under the multiple imputation computation framework [`mice`](https://CRAN.R-project.org/package=mice).
+`RfEmpImp` implemented prediction-based and node-based multiple imputation algorithms using random forests and currently operates under the multiple imputation computation framework [`mice`](https://CRAN.R-project.org/package=mice).
-This R package contains both newly proposed and improved algorithms for random-forest-based multiple imputation of missing data.
+`RfEmpImp` contains both newly proposed and improved algorithms for random-forest-based multiple imputation of missing data.
 For more details of the implemented imputation algorithms, please refer
 to: [arXiv:2004.14823](https://arxiv.org/abs/2004.14823) (further